 The communication technique of Non-Violent Communication (NVC) developed by Dr. Marshall Rosenberg provides a way to communicate with our partners safely and peacefully.
 NVC is a four-step technique that focuses on connecting our feelings to the life-serving energy inside us: our needs.

-We spoke with Dr. Rosenberg in Switzerland just before his passing, and asked him about how NVC can help communicate to transform our most intimate partnership into a Sacred Union.
+We spoke with Dr. Rosenberg in Switzerland just before his passing and asked him about how NVC can help communicate to transform our most intimate partnership into a Sacred Union.

 YT: Many people struggle with criticism and judgment from those closest to them.
 How does NVC help us to deal with criticism from others?

-Marshall Rosenberg: If you use our technique you can hear no criticism; all you can hear your partner saying is: “Please!”
+Marshall Rosenberg: If you use our technique, you can hear no criticism; all you can hear your partner saying is: “Please!”
 When you hear the “please” behind what used to sound like a criticism, you can see it as an opportunity to nurture another person.